-- (1) The Chair of the Student Court must request nominations for the members of the Student Court from law students and lecturers at the start of the third quarter - (2) The opening of nominations must be advertised clearly to all eligible students, whether by means of electronic communication or otherwise. - (3) The Chair must submit the nominations to the Faculty Board of the Faculty of Law, which appoints the members of the Court before the end of August each year in consultation with the lecturers of the law students who will be in their penultimate or final year of study for an LLB, or studying for an LLM, in the following year.
+- (1) The Chair of the Student Court must request nominations for the members of the Student Court from law students and lecturers three weeks prior to the last Law Faculty Board Meeting of the year. - (2) The opening of nominations must be advertised clearly to all eligible students, whether by means of electronic communication or otherwise. - (3) Nominations must be open for at least seven (7) days. - (4) The Chair must submit the nominations to the Faculty Board of the Faculty of Law, which appoints the members of the Court at the last Faculty Board Meeting of the year in consultation with the lecturers of the law students who will be in their penultimate or final year of study for an LLB, or studying for an LLM, in the following year.